BarneyLoosemore/event-planner/README.md

+## NextJS 14 Event Planner

-A Next 14 "event planner" site, with the ability to create, view, filter and search for events.
-Deployed to Vercal at https://event-planner-three.vercel.app/events
+A Next14 "event planner" site, with the ability to create, view, filter and search for events.
+Deployed to Vercel at https://event-planner-three.vercel.app/events

-Next, Typescript, Tailwind
+**FE**: Next, Typescript, Tailwind

-Prisma, Postgres, Zod
+**BE/db**: Prisma, Postgres, Zod

-Jest, React Testing Library, Cypress
+**Testing**: Jest, React Testing Library, Cypress

+---

 This was a chance to try out some of the new React APIs (`useTransition`, `useOptimistic`, `useFormStatus`), as well as see if it's possible to fully embrace _progressive enhancement_ using modern Next.
 Form actions (server actions) can be 'enhanced' via `useFormState`/`useFormStatus`, and `next/link`'s `Link` component provides a client-router enhancement atop native `<a>` links.